kssamy/RealtimeStatusUpdatrs/replit.md

 ## Overview

-This is a real-time order monitoring system built with React and Express that tracks order status and provides live updates through WebSocket connections.
+This is a real-time order monitoring system built with React and Express that tracks order status and provides live updates through Server-Sent Events (SSE).
 The system integrates with Kafka for message streaming and uses PostgreSQL for data persistence.

 ## User Preferences